lee2sman/scripting_spring2024/week2/index.md

 # Homework

 1. Continue work on your class homepage.
 See week 1 homework for more info.
 2. Refine your personal site assigned from week 1 homework.
-Make improvements to the CSS.
-If you have previous web experience, **make your site mobile-responsive**.
+Make improvements to the CSS. **Make your site mobile-responsive**.
 Upload your finished site to your student server space.
 Keep in mind file structure and URL structure.
-Your website should have a name that's easy to navigate, like http://faculty.purchase.edu/lee.tusman/personal-map
+Your website should have a name that's easy to navigate, like http://students.purchase.edu/firstname.lastname/personal-map

 You will be evaluated by: